 Copyright information for applicants

-Please note that these guidelines relate to the public display of your work.
-Students submitting works containing non-original materials will need to comply with strict copyright and legal requirements for the public exhibition of their work.
+These guidelines relate to the public display of your work, particularly if your work includes any images, text extracts, music or video which you didn't create yourself ('third-party' content).
+If your work contains third-party content you will need to comply with strict copyright and legal requirements for the public exhibition of your work.
 This is different to the extent of copyright compliance required just for VCE assessment purposes.

-Many third-party materials that have been used in VCE Season of Excellence works are licensed through Creative Commons.
-Creative Commons licences are applied by copyright owners in order to allow some uses of their works 'up front', without an end-user having to seek permission.
-The idea behind the Creative Commons licensing scheme is to allow more flexible use, particularly for non-commercial uses, though some CC licences still set conditions on how the licensed work can be used (or reused) by end users.
-Visit the Australian Creative Commons website for more information about the licences; see also the Australian Copyright Council which has a useful fact sheet on Creative Commons licenses.
+You may not need to seek permissions if the content you use is flexibly licensed: for example, content which is available under a Creative Commons licence.
+These are applied by copyright owners in order to allow some uses of their works 'up front', without an end-user having to seek permission.
+The Creative Commons licensing scheme allows more flexible use, particularly for non-commercial uses.
+However, some CC licences still set conditions on acknowledgement, creating derivative works and sharing works.
+Visit the Australian Creative Commons website for more information about these licences; see also the Australian Copyright Council which has a useful fact sheet on Creative Commons licenses.

 If you need further information about copyright please: